L2G/user-choices/README.txt

+= user-choices

-The best introduction to user-choices is the tutorial[http://user-choices.rubyforge.org].
+* The best introduction to user-choices is the tutorial[http://user-choices.rubyforge.org].